Events

 Ash Center Seminar Room, Room 225 Suite 200N, 124 Mount Auburn Street

-You’re invited to join Jamie Druckman, Payson S. Wild Professor at Northwestern University, for an American Politics Speaker Series discussion sponsored by the Ash Center for Democratic Governance and Innovation and the Center for American Political Studies.
+You’re invited to join Jamie Druckman, professor of political science at the University of Rochester, for an American Politics Speaker Series discussion sponsored by the Ash Center for Democratic Governance and Innovation and the Center for American Political Studies.

 Registration is encouraged but not required.
 This event series will not be recorded.